MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 # Power BI add-in for PowerPoint - Admin info

 The Power BI add-in for PowerPoint enables users to add live, interactive data from Power BI to PowerPoint presentations.
-Currently, the add-in supports adding individual report pages to PowerPoint slides.
+Currently, the add-in supports adding report pages to PowerPoint slides individually.
+The left-hand page navigation pane is not brought in by the add-in, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.

 ## Requirements